dl-21/food-truck-locator/README.md

 ### Trade-offs
 * The app currently computes the distance for every food truck in our database (before sorting and filtering the results).
 This isn't a big issue now since the data set is small (655 food trucks) but will become problematic as the data set grows.
 We can find ways to reduce the number of distance computations we perform.
   * For example, if the user wants to get all food trucks within a 1 mile distance, instead of retrieving all food trucks from the database, calculating the distance for each, and filtering out trucks > 1 mile away, we can construct a bounding box around the search location (1 mile in each direction).
-We can determine the latitude and longitude ranges for this bounding box and only retrieve food trucks from the database that are located within this bounding box (these are the only food trucks that potentially fall within 1 mile of the search location).
+We can determine the latitude and longitude ranges for this bounding box and only retrieve food trucks from the database that are located within the box (these are the only food trucks that potentially fall within a 1 mile of the search location).
 We then compute the distances for this smaller set, and sort and filter as we did before.
 * If I had more time, I'd add more flexibilty to the location specification.
 The API only accepts latitude/longitude pairs, but it would be useful to also handle addresses, intersections, or even points of interest.
 * It also would be handy to be able to filter the results on other criteria, e.g. food items offered, food truck name.